Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 What do you do when you water your plants, and the soil stays dry?

 When the soil dries out, it can also become compacted and hard to absorb water.
 Often, you need to water the plant multiple times and let it sit in the water that drains through into the tray.
-Make sure that the plant does not sit in water for more than 30 minutes.

 We had an issue with some resilient Corn Plants at the end of 2020 because we forgot to water them, and once we did water them, the soil wouldn't retain much moisture.
+We bottom watered these and poked holes in the soil to aerate and create some gaps for water to be absorbed.

 Should I use a moisture meter to gauge how moist my soil is?